 College of Communication > Faculty & Staff > Faculty A-Z > Jamie Campbell

 Before moving to Chicago in 2016, Jamie pursued her master's in communication studies at San Francisco State University, where she had the opportunity to teach for the first time.
 This experience confirmed that teaching was the right path for her.
 After graduating from SFSU in 2012, she had the opportunity to teach classes at SFSU, Berkeley City College, City College of San Francisco and the University of San Francisco.
-She taught undergraduate classes in interpersonal communication, communication theory, quantitative methods, critical thinking and persuasion, and public speaking.
+She’s taught undergraduate classes in interpersonal communication, nonverbal communication, communication theory, quantitative methods, critical thinking and persuasion, and public speaking.

-In her spare time, Jamie enjoys spending time with her family, camping, watching live music and eating her way through the culinary wonders of Chicago.
+In her spare time, Jamie enjoys spending time with her family, camping, watching live music, and eating her way through the culinary wonders of Chicago.